Pilot project Open Ricgraph demo server

 The aim of the pilot project is to demonstrate how Ricgraph can provide insights into research relations and collaborations, and how it can optimize the quality of research information.

 The approach we take is to collect research information from participating organizations and from multiple source systems, and to combine it in a single graph.
-By organizing research information in a network of connected items and relations, users can infer new relations, relations that are not present in any of the source systems.
 The result is openly available to anyone, in accordance with the open science principles.

 Contents of the pilot